stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

-In order to employ a consistent analysis across different monitored watersheds we extracted land use data from the Washington Department of Commerce Land Use data set (CITATION).
-Land use classes (also listed in Table 4.2) include:
+In order to employ a consistent analysis across different monitored watersheds we extracted land use data from the Washington Department of Commerce Land Use data set (<a href="<https://www.commerce.wa.gov/serving-communities/growth-management/puget-sound-mapping-project/" class="uri"><del>https://www.commerce.wa.gov/serving-communities/growth-management/puget-sound-mapping-project</del></a>).
+Land use classes (also listed in Table
+4.2) include:

 - Intensive urban (includes commercial areas, apartment buildings)